HareemFatima5/DSA-Assignment-1/README.md

 - **Fixed Time**: Each process is allocated a fixed time for execution.
 - **Dynamic Memory Management**: Proper handling of process completion and memory cleanup.

-# Circular Linked List CPU Scheduling(users can also add new processes)
+# Flexible CPU Scheduling using Cicrular Linked List

 This project implements a circular linked list to simulate a CPU scheduling algorithm.
 The program manages processes with their execution and remaining times, allowing for dynamic updates and scheduling.